Tovar-D3v/portafolio-angular/README.md

 **20th October -** Routing

     Understood routing and implemented it in the webpage.
 But still whole page is reloading.
+    Learned routing and now page is not reloading while move between webpages.
+    Migrated Calculator project code from JS to Angular and TS.

 ## Development server